Methylphenidate

-Stimulants are recommended as first-line treatment by NICE.
-Non-stimulants are typically prescribed when stimulants are ineffective, cause significant side effects, or are clinically unsuitable.
+NICE recommends stimulants as first-line treatment.
+Non-stimulants are used when stimulants are ineffective, cause significant side effects, or are clinically unsuitable.

 Methylphenidate is the most commonly prescribed ADHD medication in the UK.
 It is available in immediate-release tablets (taken 2 to 3 times daily) and several modified-release formulations (taken once daily in the morning).
 All methylphenidate formulations contain the same active molecule but differ in how they release it through the day.